AdamF42/manjaro-zsh-config-install/README.md

 # Manjaro Zsh Configuration Script

 This script automates the installation and configuration of Zsh along with essential plugins and themes, using the `manjaro-zsh-config` repository as a base.
-It is designed for Manjaro users who want to quickly set up a consistent Zsh environment across multiple machines.
+It is designed for Linux users who love Manjaro Zsh config and want to quickly set up a consistent Zsh environment across multiple machines.

 ## Features